 Participation includes random learning reflections which occur during your registered lecture and/or tutorial.
 The timing will vary between different sections and tutorials.
-You will be asked to use registered in-class/tutorial McMaster wifi to submit a reflection under Avenue Assignments or handwritten.

 Details:

 - Each reflection should take between 5 10 minutes to complete. - The reflection is about your learning during your registered class and/or tutorial activity. - The questions asked will vary between reflections and will be available during your registered class/tutorial.